St Augustine grass (Stenotaphrum secundatum) is a fast growing, widely-adapted, warm season grass.

 Check for crabgrass.
 If present make plans and mark your calendar to apply a pre-emergence herbicide in the spring.

 During this period mowing will most likely not be required, except in the very southern areas like south Florida.
-However, you can do some lawn clean up by, picking up any debris (sticks, rocks, leaves, etc.).
+However, you can do some healthy lawn clean up by, picking up any debris (sticks, rocks, leaves, dead grass, etc.).

 Fertilizer should not required during this period.
 If you have not taken a soil sample (every 2-3 years is fine) and had your soil tested, now is a good time to find out your lawn’s nutrient makeup and requirements.